 You can navigate to any of these pages via the links just provided or by clicking on the links at the top of this page.

-If you want to be notified by e-mail whenever there's fresh blog content you can subscribe to MAFL Online by clicking on the Subscribe by Email link on the right of the screen.
+If you want to be notified by e-mail whenever there's fresh blog content you can subscribe by clicking on the Subscribe by Email link on the right of the screen.

 The site also contains a more general statistical blog, Probability and Statistics, which hosts the occasional post on some topic in probability and statistics that's piqued my interest and that's (usually) not football-related.

-For those of you who've read this far wondering about the face at the top of this page, I can reveal that it belongs to Chi, our Pom-Chi, the Official MAFL Mascot, a more refined photo of whom appears at right - and no, we didn't put the sticker there.
+The photo on the right belongs to Chi, our Pom-Chi, the original Official MAFL Mascot - and no, we didn't put the sticker there.
 Late in 2013 we had to make the most difficult decision you're privileged and horrified to make as pet owners as we helped our old and infirm friend avoid what would have been an ending none of us would have wanted.
 Chi was never sharp, but his loss still stings.

 As we began to understand Chi's strengths and weaknesses, his role quickly become far more decorative than fiscal.
-For a time we allowed him to make wagers on games on the basis of his predictions, but the decision to entrust money to a dog whose intellect was perhaps best demonstrated by the 3 days it took him to realise the dog door we'd installed on our back door worked in both directions and not just for exiting the house, turned out to be a poor one.
+For a time we did allow him to make wagers on games on the basis of his predictions, but the decision to entrust money to a dog whose intellect was perhaps best demonstrated by the 3 days it took him to realise the dog door we'd installed worked in both directions and not just for exiting the house, turned out to be a poor one.
 Eventually, we came to know better.

 More photos of him, and of the Assistant Mascot, Quila, can be found in the Photos and Links section.

 Thanks for visiting.
 I hope you'll come back often.